-The MDL judge dismissed all of the Zantac lawsuits involving generic or store brand versions of Zantac in August 2021.
-This was not good news.
-Judge Rosenberg believes they are preempted by federal law.
+Judge Rosenberg, the MDL judge, dismissed all of the Zantac lawsuits involving generic or store-brand versions of Zantac in August 2021.
+She believes they are preempted by federal law.
 This is a brutal blow for users of generic ranitidine who are now being told that even if the drug caused their cancer, they may not have a claim.
-Plaintiffs’ attorneys have filed appeals, but the general feeling is the ruling will hold up on appeal.
+Plaintiffs’ attorneys have filed appeals on the ruling but the general feeling is the ruling will hold up on appeal.

-Also, while those cases that were actually filed into the MDL may have been dismissed, those in the claimant registry are still protected by the tolling agreement, and for now can remain protected until we see how everything plays out with the appeals.
-There may also be other venues to pursue litigation in for generic only (and mixed use) claimants to seek justice and recover damages and compensation for their injuries.
+While the cases involving generic or store brand use that were filed into the Zantac MDL may have been dismissed at this time, those in the claimant registry are still protected by the tolling agreement, and, for now, remain protected until we see how everything plays out with the appeals.
+There may also be other venues to pursue litigation for generic only claimants to seek justice and recover damages and compensation for their injuries.

 Do You Qualify For A Zantac Lawsuit?

 There are also some qualifying injuries related to Zantac use while pregnant.
-If you took brand name Zantac during your FIRST TRIMESTER of Pregnancy and experienced a still-birth, or had a child born with mid-line birth defects, you may also be eligible.
+If you took brand name Zantac during your FIRST TRIMESTER of Pregnancy and experienced a stillbirth, or had a child born with mid-line birth defects, you may also be eligible.

-You may be entitled to recover damages if you meet the above requirements, and we recommend working with an law firm who has navigated the complex legal process of mass torts.
+You may be entitled to recover damages if you meet the above requirements, and we recommend working with a Zantac lawsuit attorney that has navigated the complex legal process of mass torts.
 The experienced and knowledgeable personal injury attorneys at VanDerGinst Law can help you make sense of your case and we work tirelessly to hold big pharma accountable.
-If you feel you’ve been injured due to Zantac use:

-Contact us at 800-960-8529 or fill out the contact for below.
+Contact us at 800-960-8529 or fill out the contact form below.